 What is a CTO?

 As far as it comes to technology, the Chief Technology Officer is where the buck stops in a company!
 The CTO is the head of all the technological requirements in the company and focuses on both the long-term and short-term tech needs that will help the company reach its objectives and remain profitable.
 Normally, the CTO heads the entire IT department in a company and oversees all the IT senior managers while being answerable only to the Chief Executive Officer in the company.

-Being a Chief Technology Officer is a position of responsibility in a company and requires knowledge about technological advancements as well as business management.
-So a CTO should know all about the changing tech landscape in their company and the world, understand the technological advancements of rival companies, and also manage the technical team and report their findings to the executive committee and CEO so that decisions can be made on how to take the company forward.
+Being a Chief Technology Officer is a position of responsibility in a company and requires knowledge about technological advancements and business management.
+So a CTO works by changing and managing the tech landscape in their company, understanding the technological advancements of rival companies, and also managing the technical team, and reporting their findings to the executive committee and CEO so that decisions can be made on how to take the company forward.

 1. Technical Skills